 Federal law requires pension plans in critical status to adopt a rehabilitation plan aimed at restoring the financial health of the Plan.
 The law permits pension plans to reduce, or even eliminate, benefits called "adjustable benefits" as part of a rehabilitation plan.
 If the trustees of the Plan determine that benefit reductions are necessary, you will receive a separate notice in the future identifying and explaining the effect of those reductions.
 Any reduction of adjustable benefits (other than a repeal of a recent benefit increase, as described below) will not reduce the level of a participant's basic benefit payable at normal retirement.
 In addition, except for benefit increases that were adopted or took effect on or after January 1, 2003, the reductions may only apply to participants and beneficiaries whose benefit commencement date is on or after April 26, 2008 (which is the date of the first Critical Status notice).
-But you should know that whether or not the Plan reduces adjustable benefits in the future, effective as of April 26, 2008, the Plan is not permitted to pay lump sum benefits (or any other payment in excess of the monthly amount paid under a single life annuity) while it is in critical status.
+But you should know that whether or not the Plan reduces adjustable benefits (or any other payment in excess of the monthly amount paid under a single life annuity) while it is in critical status.